civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 ---
-title: "Linux: The Operating System for Digital Sovereignty"
+title: "Linux: The Operating System for Digital Self-Determination"
 date: 2025-01-15
 featureImageCaption: "Photo by <a href=\"https://unsplash.com/@wwarby?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash\">William Warby</a> on <a href=\"https://unsplash.com/photos/a-penguin-is-standing-on-a-rocky-area-mlDxrRUuDxc?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash\">Unsplash</a>"
-summary: "Linux is more than just an operating system; it is a cornerstone of digital sovereignty for civil society organizations.
+summary: "Linux is more than just an operating system; it is a cornerstone of digital self-determination for civil society organizations.
 This article explores how Linux empowers communities to reclaim control over their technology, ensuring independence, security, and adaptability in an increasingly centralized digital landscape."
 ---

 ## Introduction

 Linux stands as one of the most remarkable achievements in the history of computing—an operating system built by a global community, freely available to all, and powering everything from the smallest embedded devices to the largest supercomputers.
-For civil society organizations seeking digital sovereignty, Linux represents both a practical tool and a powerful symbol of what's possible when technology development is driven by community needs rather than corporate interests.
+For civil society organizations seeking digital self-determination, Linux represents both a practical tool and a powerful symbol of what's possible when technology development is driven by community needs rather than corporate interests.

 In this article, we explore what Linux is, why it matters for civil society, and how it provides the foundation for technological independence in an increasingly controlled digital landscape.